rosano/launchlet/app/open-guide/text.en.md

 <div class="LCHGuideNotice">

 This document is a work-in-progress.
-Feel free to ask questions tagged with *launchlet* on [Stack Overflow](https://stackoverflow.com) or [Super User](https://superuser.com/).
+Feel free to ask questions tagged with *launchlet* on [Super User](https://superuser.com/) or [Stack Overflow](https://stackoverflow.com).

 </div>